C.D. Platense Municipal Zacatecoluca: Stadium

 Platense plays its home games at Estadio Antonio Toledo Valle in Zacatecoluca, La Paz.
 The stadium "Estadio Antonio Toledo Valle", which previously belonged to the National Institute of Sports (INDES), now are being cared for by the municipality.

 During stadium renovations in 2020, they played their matches in the Polideportivo Tecoluca, San Vincente.

 Rivalries

 Platense Municipal Zacatecoluca's main rival was C.D.
 Tehuacan.
 They were rivals since the clubs were only separated by 11 km.
 The final result was a 3:0 victory to Platense Municipal Zacatecoluca.
-However, since Tehuacan was dissolved in 2009, Platense have no real rivals at present.
+However, since Tehuacan was dissolved in 2009.